Click Hijacking Explained: The Hidden Threat Draining Your Ad Budget

 Click hijacking burns through budgets quietly.
 You’ll see impressions, clicks, even conversions, but they’re not truly yours.
 The fraudsters cash in while you wonder why performance isn’t translating into revenue.

-This is what makes click fraud protection so critical, you can’t fix what you can’t see.
+This is what makes click fraud protection so critical, because you can’t fix what you can’t see.

 Your campaigns might look like they’re performing well.
 But if clicks are hijacked, your data’s a lie.